qpsolvers/qpbenchmark/README.md

 | [qpSWIFT](https://qpswift.github.io/) | ``qpswift`` | Interior point | Sparse | GPL-3.0 |
 | [quadprog](https://pypi.python.org/pypi/quadprog/) | ``quadprog`` | Goldfarb-Idnani | Dense | GPL-2.0 |
 | [SCS](https://www.cvxgrp.org/scs/) | ``scs`` | Douglas–Rachford | Sparse | MIT |

+## Results

+The benchmark has different test sets that represent different use cases for QP solvers.
+Click on a test set to go to its results report.

+- [Maros-Meszaros](results/maros_meszaros.md) (``maros_meszaros``): Standard set of problems designed to be difficult, some of them large, sparse, ill-conditioned or not strictly convex.
+- [Maros-Meszaros dense](results/maros_meszaros_dense.md) (``maros_meszaros_dense``): Subset of the Maros-Meszaros test set restricted to problems with less than 1,000 optimization variables and 1,000 constraints.

 ## Metrics